Austin 7 - Independent Suspension

 Special Builders Group

 Meanwhile he 750MC Special Builders group still met regularly at Red Cow in Hammersmith and reports of these meetings started to trickle out in the pages of monthly Bulletin.
 Technical talks by designers with a real appreciation of ‘Centres of Gravity’, ‘Slip Angles’ and that most mysterious of concepts the ‘Roll Centre’, started to enter conversations.
 Holland Birkett had always been keen to understand the technology of performance and Colin Chapman, Arthur Mallock and Mike Pilbeam filled the blackboard with diagrams and figures.
-Much of this thinking was capture and published in the 750MC Special Builders Guide.
+Much of this thinking was captured and published in the 750MC Special Builders Guide.

 For example, Arthur was convinced that it was no use building a 750 formula car a ‘pencil thin aerodynamic body’ and then fitting it with wide wheels on a wide track.
 He argued that any advantage around the corners was immediately lost on the straights due to all the extra drag they created.
 It was the overall width of the car that really mattered to him and he then went off to the French Grand Prix in his U2 Mk2 and proved his point.